thriveweb/sailinginparadise/content/defaultPages/2023-05-26-charter-guest-brief.md

   ###### GETTING TO THE MARINA

   We are conveniently located at Marina Mirage and Mariners Cove at 74 Seaworld Drive, Main Beach.
-The marinas are directly adjacent to one another and there is plentiful free parking which you are invited to use.
+The marinas are directly adjacent to one another.

+  **P﻿ARKING AT THE MARINAS**

+  The car parks are managed privately and conditions may change at any time so please check the signage at time of parking.

+  M﻿ariner's Cove has recently introduced paid parking please download the app via <https://easypark.com.au/en_au>

+  M﻿arina Mirage currently offers free parking to staff and customers who may be shopping or dining within Marina Mirage.

+  L﻿imited free street parking is available on Seaworld Drive

+  W﻿e recommend considering rideshare for a stress-free arrival to your charter.

   ###### HOW TO FIND THE BOATS AT THE MARINAS